tomexiskandar/bintang/README.rst

 Bintang.read_json(json_str, tablepaths=None)
 --------------------------------------------
-Read JSON string and create one or more table according to different hierarchy paths contained in object.
+Read JSON string and create a table or more according to hierarchy paths contained in json 'object'.
+This function wraps built-in json.load() then read_dict() to generate table(s).

 :json_str: a json string
 :tablepaths: a list of paths which contain a list of objects (equivalent to records).